atom-box/eleventy-base-blog/posts/stories.md

 7. Copy error messages from the log.
 Search.
 Copy error messages from the terminal.
 Search.

 I brainstormed this list while reading a great specific site that applies these principles, the [FAQ page](https://matomo.org/faq) at Matomo.org.

+## Talking points to spark conversation
+- Giving talks
+- Two years of the Wednesday Meetup here
+- Fighting to add computer science to our high school
+- Going to THAT conference
+- How have you helped your compnies
+- Tell some testimonials: Ed + Prasad
+- Any leadership or influence?

 ## How do you help a client go holistic on a project?
 User Experience designers do it like this: